Skip Navigation

 Migrating from an existing Redis server to Redis Cloud

-You can also create a Redise Cloud instance and populate it with your existing dataset running on another Redis server, by using the following command-line:
+You can create a Redise Cloud instance with the following command:

 Adding Redis databases to your plan